 According to the religious and cultural traditions of the Hindus, a woman is regarded as the manifestation of divine power.
-In other words, she symbolises Shakti, one of the important traits of the divine Mother, the other traits are being compassion, love and generosity.
+In other words, she symbolises Shakti, one of the important traits of the Divine Mother; the other traits being compassion, love and generosity.

-A shrine dedicated to the Sankhini swaroop is situated in village Sanghan in Narwana tehsil of district Jind.
-A worship especially by women at this tirath blesses them with the traits of a Shankhini.
+A shrine dedicated to the Sankhini is situated in the village Sanghan in Narwana Tehsil of Jind district.
+A worship especially by women at this tirath blesses them with the traits of a Sankhini.